Banakin/ComplianceTweaks/website/content/posts/how-to-install-your-resource-pack.md

 A guide on installing your custom resource pack.

 ### Step 1:
-Install Faithful x32 (this step is not required but strongly recommended).
+Install Compliance x32 (this step is not required but strongly recommended).
 Check out [this guide](/posts/how-to-install-faithful-x32) on installing Faithful x32.